sebastianekstrom/node-modules-cleanup/README.md

 ### Generate mocked `node_modules` folders

-For easier development, a script is available that will generate multiple mocked`node_modules` folders inside of `./mock`.
-These will then be populated with dummy files that ranges in size.
+For easier development a script is available that will generate multiple mocked `node_modules` folders inside of the `./mock` folder.

 ```bash
 bun run create-mocks
 ```

+The number of folders that are generated is randomized, as well as their names and sizes.

 ### Run the script